 There is no denying the fact that single scroll websites make for a gorgeous web browsing experience.
 This kind of a design is ideal for websites that hold scope for loads of visual goodies – images, background textures, videos, etc. The more your website appeals to visitors, the higher is the engagement rate and higher the engagement rate, better is the lead generation.
 Winning!

 Essentially an extension of the above point, users like to be treated with care.
-Where single scrolling websites score over traditional ones is that unlike a traditional web page setup, single scroll is flexible.
+Where single scrolling websites score over traditional ones is that unlike a traditional web page setup, the single scroll is flexible.
 Users can navigate in any direction and you can even do away with linear narration if you want.
 This prods users to explore more, more exploration means more on-site time, which of course signifies the users’ willingness to take substantial action – fill a form, buy a product, subscribe to updates, etc.

 Flash in the Pan